aksellovstad/Glyphs-Scripts/README.md

 ## **Checks**

-`CheckAscenderDescenderConsistency` reports the consistancy of ascender/descender length across masters and opens inconsistencies in a new tab.
+`CheckAscenderDescenderConsistency` reports the consistency of ascender/descender length across masters and opens inconsistencies in a new tab.
 Ignores differing overshoot metrics.

 `CheckCaseDiacritics.py` checks uppercase precomposed letters with diacritics and verifies whether their diacritic components should use .case variants.
 If a .case version exists but the composite uses the regular accent, the glyph is flagged.
 Reports and opens a new tab with all affected glyphs.
 Requests swapping to .case counterpart after reporting.